BabakBar/ML-Fundamental-Coding/SQL.markdown

 ```
 the numeric Size values are converted successfully to integers, but that non-numeric sizes are returned as NULL.

+Use TRY_CONVERT to convert the char to an integer.
+If the conversion fails, NULL will be returned.

 PARSE and TRY_PARSE:
 convert formatted strings that represent numeric or date/time values.